lar-mo/simple_CRM/README.md

 ---

-Structure:
+### Structure
-* A person has first and last name, a byline, a nickname, a phone number, an address.
+* A person has first and last name, a byline, a nickname, a phone number, email and physical address (FK), and partner (optional FK)
-* Individuals can be associated together as a family (Person.partner)
+* Two individuals are manually associated with each other (Person.partner)
 * A membership consists of at least one person, an address, type, expiration date, status, notes
 * The Board of Directors consists of a person, a title, committees
 * The Needs Review "ticket" consists of a summary, description, reason, Person (to be fixed), Membership (to be fixed), status, assigned (one of the board members)

-Highlights:
-* TBD
+### Highlights
+* This is the first time I've used AWS for hosting & DNS + the Bitnami Django env
+* Experiementing with new template tags and user permissions
+* Learning about search functionality & logic is the Q library

+### Known Issues
+* CSS is a very unorganized and cluttered with obsolete classes & ids
+* The Mobile design is an afterthought.
+* The way 2 people are associated with each other (partner) is vulnerable data corruption leading to errors on the views or front-end.